Loraine Despres: The Scandalous Summer of Sissy LeBlanc

 In the 1990s Despres began to write novels.
 Her first novel The Scandalous Summer of Sissy LeBlanc, published by HarperCollins, dealt with "murder, adultery, and regular church attendance" in the small southern town of Gentry, Louisiana.
 Booklist described it as: "Set in the small southern town of Gentry, Louisiana, this tale of lust, jealousy and regret unfolds playfully amid a colorful cast of eccentric small-town characters.
 And although the story maintains a humorous bent, it doesn't shy away from addressing serious issues…fans of romance and contemporary women's fiction will especially enjoy this rather quirky novel."

 Library Journal found the novel "excellent…the plot twists are both delightful and surprising…Despres's heroine has spunk, her villains get their comeuppance, and her ending is psychologically satisfying."
 The New Orleans Times Picayune hailed Sissy LeBlanc as "probably the sexiest, wildest girl ever to live in Gentry, La.," and praised "Loraine Despres' hilariously diverting first novel."

 Despres followed The Scandalous Summer of Sissy LeBlanc with The Southern Belle's Handbook: Sissy LeBlanc's Rules to Live By.
 The Southern Belle's Handbook was also published by HarperCollins.

 The Bad Behavior of Belle Cantrell

-Her following novel The Bad Behavior of Belle Cantrell was a prequel to Scandalous Summer – the story of Sissy LeBlanc's fiery suffragate grandmother.
+Her following novel The Bad Behavior of Belle Cantrell was a prequel to Scandalous Summer – the story of Sissy LeBlanc's fiery suffragette grandmother.
 The novel was set in 1920: the year that women got the vote, prohibition became law, and the revived Ku Klux Klan spread across the U.S. as a money-making pyramid scheme.